gitbls/RPiVNCHowTo/README.md

 These instructions have been tested on 2020-05-27 RasPiOS Buster as well as Raspbian Stretch, and details for both Full and Lite are included.
 In the following notes, read "sudo Edit" as "sudo nano/vi/emacs/..." as appropriate for the editor you use.

+If you find this useful, please consider starring it to help me understand how many people are using it.
+Thanks!

 **NOTE: **This method can be used on other Linux distros with a recent systemd implementations, although minor adjustments will be required.
 These instructions have been tested on a few other Linux distros.
 If your distro is relatively modern and supports systemd, these should work on your system.
 If they don't, please let me know!